od200876/Python-Algorithms/README.md

 ## 🎯 Goal

-This repo is where I practice and consolidate my understanding of classic algorithms by implementing them myself, with tests and clear explanations.
+This repositorie is where I practice and consolidate my understanding of classic algorithms by implementing them myself, with tests and clear explanations.

 ## 📂 Project structure

 ```
 Python-Algorithms/
+├── Linked List/
 ├── Stack/              # Stack (LIFO)
 ├── Queue/              # Queue (FIFO)
+├── sorting_searching/
+├── Tree/
 └── README.md
 ```